 Our private water supply assessment services are limited to Scotland and we cover the whole of Scotland from Argyll, Lochaber, Ardnamurchan and the rest of Highland down to Dumfries and Galloway and the Scottish Borders.
 We can also carry out assessments on any of the Scottish islands.

-The assessments comply with Schedule 4 of The Private Water Supplies (Scotland) Regulations 2006.
+The assessments comply with The Water Intended for Human Consumption (Private Water Supplies) (Scotland) Regulations 2017.

 The regulations can be viewed at: